MATLAB - Environment Setup

 Setting up MATLAB environment is a matter of few clicks.
 The installer can be downloaded from here.

 MathWorks provides the licensed product, a trial version and a student version as well.
 You need to log into the site and wait a little for their approval.

-You can launch MATLAB development IDE from the icon created on your desktop.
+MATLAB development IDE can be launched from the icon created on the desktop.
 The main working window in MATLAB is called the desktop.
-When you start MATLAB, the desktop appears in its default layout:
+When MATLAB is started, the desktop appears in its default layout −

-Current Folder - This panel allows you to access your project folders and files.
+Current Folder − This panel allows you to access the project folders and files.

-Workspace - The workspace shows all the variables you create and/or import from files.
+Workspace − The workspace shows all the variables created and/or imported from files.

-Command History - This panels shows or rerun commands that you entered at the command line.
+Command History − This panel shows or rerun commands that are entered at the command line.

 Set up GNU Octave

 If you are willing to use Octave on your machine ( Linux, BSD, OS X or Windows ), then kindly download latest version from Download GNU Octave.
-You can check given installation instruction for your machine.
+You can check the given installation instructions for your machine.